locationtech/jts/doc/JTS_Version_History.md

 * Change `GeometryNoder` to use `SnapRoundingNoder`
 * Add `KdTree` `size` and `depth` methods (#603)
 * Improve `WKBWriter` to write empty Polygons using a more compact representation (#623)
+* Support read and initialize internal structure of STRtree and Quadtree (#634)

 ### Bug Fixes